mastodon/documentation/content/en/methods/statuses.md

 #### Response
 ##### 200: OK

-A list of statuses that boosted the status
+A list of accounts that boosted the status

 ```json
 [